rmulton/riw_project/README.md

 - in memory builders: build the index in memory
 - on disk builders: use the hard disk to extend the maximum index size.

+Note Bene:
+- The on disk builder implemented doesn't use Block Search Based Indexing (BSBI).
+Instead, in order to have a shorter querying time, the index is persisted in a document-based manner.
+Each term of the collection has a file that contains its posting list.
+This way, when querying the index, the program can load the smallest amount of data possible.
+When using BSBI, all the blocks that contain postings for the queried terms are loaded, resulting in a lot of unnecessary reading.
-NB: The current rule to use the hard disk is to give a maximum size to the index, then write the biggest posting list to the disk when the index's size exceed the maximum size.
+- The current rule to use the hard disk is to give a maximum size to the index, then write the biggest posting list to the disk when the index's size exceed the maximum size.

 ## ./readers
 A Reader interface must be implemented in order to give the reading procedure of a collection.
 It sends parsed documents to the index builder through a channel.